andrewmeyerhofer/osTicket-Setup/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-In this project, I will be configuring the open-source ticketing system osTicket for use in my "osTicket-simulation" project (installation completed in the osTicket-Install project).
+In this project, I will be configuring the open-source ticketing system osTicket for use in my "osTicket-Simulation" project (installation completed in the osTicket-Install project).
 The the resources used and objectives of this project are listed below.<br />

 <h2>Environments and Technologies Used</h2>